-Satellite reception may be interrupted due to one of the following reasons.
+Satellite reception may be interrupted due to one of the following reasons:

-- The vehicle is parked in an underground parking structure or under a physical obstacle. - Dense tree coverage may interrupt reception in the form of short audio mutes. - Driving under wide bridges or along tall buildings can cause intermittent reception. - Placing objects over or too close to the antenna can cause signal blockage.
+- The vehicle is parked in an underground parking structure or under a physical obstacle. - Dense tree coverage may interrupt reception. - Driving under wide bridges or along tall buildings can cause intermittent reception. - Placing objects over or too close to the antenna can cause signal blockage.